aaronsaray/aaronsaray.com/content/blog/apd-post-processing-wrapper.markdown

           case 'summary':
             /**
-             * there is two blank lines here, so lets make sure we don't
+             * there is two blank lines here, so let's make sure we don't
              * prematurely switch.
              */
             if (trim($this->parsedAPD[$key + 1]) != '') {